edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 ---
 ## Usage

-For the python code you
+For the python code you can use the followimg command

 ```python
 python fastSearchCollinearPoints.py k filename
 ```

-if you don't provide any arguments, the ones hardcoded will be used instead.
+if you don't provide any arguments, the ones hardcoded inside the code will be used instead.
 You can use this option if you don't want
 provide any argument.
-You can find where to do it in the line 100 which contains the following piece of code
+You can find where to select files manually in the line 100 which contains the following piece of code

 ```python
 except: